Musician, editor, kobo fan, and aspiring foodie

 My edition has since been performed around the world, from my local city Oxford (Oxford University Orchestra) to neighours across the channel in Konstanz, Germany; and across the pond in Kentucky (University of Kentucky Symphony Orchestra), Colorado (Denver Young Artists Youth Orchestra), Massachusetts (New England Conservatory Philharmonic Orchestra), as well as further afield in British Columbia, Canada (Kamloops Symphony Orchestra).

 If you don’t know Ethel Smyth, I would really encourage some research into this very unique individual.
 She was a composer, writer and suffragette during one of the most interesting times in British history for gender politics.
-An outspoken feminist, she stood her ground in a male-dominated industry, and made history as the first female composer to have a work performed by the New York Met Opera (1903).
+An outspoken feminist, she stood her ground in a male-dominated industry, and made history as the first female composer performed by the New York Met Opera (1903).
 For the final year of my undergraduate degree, I produced an edition and critical commentary of ‘Before the Squall’, the second number in her song cycle Three Moods of the Sea for mezzo-soprano/baritone.
-The full score is complete, and now I am working on extracting the instrumental parts for no.2, as well as editing the full score for no. 1, ‘Requies’.
-The commentary is available on demand.
+This edition has now been picked up by Breitkopf & Härtel, and is due to be published in the second half of 2026.

 Thanks for visiting!
 Have a good day and go eat a biscuit.
 (My favourite is the humble bourbon.)